fbescodam/minishell/README.txt

 - ioctl to check pipe byte limit
 - check if we need to implement $PPID
 - do we need to implement 2>&1 etc
-- CD : child checks access to directory, if not prints error (this way stderr redirections are set correctly), then error code is passed to parent
 - when a program segfaults bash prints segfault.
 Ours does not.
 I'd love to know why?
 - change envar export boolean into a string that contains the combined NAME=VALUE, or NULL if no need to export
 - setting $_ envar (not required, is currently set to absolute path of minishell at setup):